mariatim/PCSS_Miniproject/README.md

 # Instructions

 Download the repository.
 To use, run the backend_app.py (need to have Python 3 and Flask installed).
-Run the index.html on the localhost.
+Run the index.html on the localhost port 5000.
 (We used Visual Studio to simulate the client.)

 # Implementation